GC

 auth errors

-Agent says no GitHub tools available
+Agent never touches the GitHub tools

 tools missing